taytayfujif/rick-and-morty/README.md

 - Clone repo to local machine.
 - Create and link `index.html`, `styles.css`, `app.js`
-- import `axios` cdn
+- Import `axios` cdn
 - Sanity check in browser.

 ## Your Challenge

+- Create a button
-- Make a `GET` request to each `character` endpoint.
+- When a user clicks the button, a `GET` request is made to each `character` endpoint.
 Grab and append the respective values requested onto the DOM.
   - You can find the route/endpoint to call from the [Rick and Morty Documentation](https://rickandmortyapi.com/documentation/)
 - Get each character's following values:
   - image